ojhajayant/EVA8/session_6/README.md

 ```
 ######    Please Note that this model has been structured as:
-                            C1-T1-C2-T2-C3-T3-C4-O  (SeparableConv2d class has been implemented & used to layer the same)
+                            C1-T1-C2-T2-C3-T3-C4-O  (Depthwise Separable Convolution blocks, implemented as class: SeparableConv2d is used to layer the same)

     > C1, C2 & C3 BLOCKS: